chadjoan/auxiliary-martian-provisions/README.md

 with valid and invalid indices, respectively.
 And that is exactly what the `index` type does.

-This truth table illustrates the boolean equivalence for both `index` and for all other native D (C-style) integers:
+This table illustrates the boolean equivalence for both `index` and for all other native D (C-style) integers:

 |  type       |       `true` values             | `false` values |